 Each Verbal Reasoning section contains twenty questions, half being TC and SE questions, and the other half being RC questions.
 The test always begins with six TC questions that are followed by the reading passages, with SE being distributed throughout.

 One strategy for dealing with Verbal Reasoning questions is to refrain from immediately reading the answer choices after reading the questions; many of the wrong answers are designed to “sound” right, and looking at the answers before thinking over the question can lead to jumping to conclusions.
-Cover up the answers with your hand and think over the sentence carefully to decide which word would best fit the blank.
-Only circle an answer once you have given the matter serious independent thought.

 For RC questions, reread the passage as soon as you read the question; focus on the passage that best answers the question, and then put the answer in your own words.
 Afterwards, circle the answer that best matches what you were thinking.